Documentation

 Conditions

-attribute holding a list of possible conditions sorted by their estimated probability.
+Each response contains a conditions attribute holding a list of possible conditions sorted by their estimated probability.

-attributes are returned for convenience, any additional information about a given condition can be retrieved from the /conditions/{id}
+While name and common_name attributes are returned for convenience, any additional information about a given condition can be retrieved from the /conditions/{id} endpoint using the id attribute.
+Alternatively, you can pass include_condition_details in extras to include condition details in the /diagnosis response.

-attribute is a floating point number between 0 and 1 indicating a match between reported evidence and conditions in the model.
+The probability attribute is a floating point number between 0 and 1 indicating a match between reported evidence and conditions in the model.

-if there is no evidence or in rare cases where the combination of evidence isn’t associated with any specific condition.
+Please note that the condition rankings may be empty [] if there is no evidence or in rare cases where the combination of evidence isn’t associated with any specific condition.

 Ranking limiting

-To prevent reverse-engineering of our models, we limit the number of conditions returned from /diagnosis
+To prevent reverse-engineering of our models, we limit the number of conditions returned from /diagnosis.

 Most notably, if the list of evidence is shorter than 3, only one condition will be returned.
-In the case of longer evidence lists, /diagnosis
+In the case of longer evidence lists, /diagnosis can return up to 20 conditions, depending on the probability distribution of the conditions in the rankings.

 Patient Education

-being set to true.
+For some conditions, patient education articles may be available, as shown by the has_patient_education attribute in condition_details being set to true.
 Patient education articles are documents compiled by our medical experts that contain detailed information about a condition’s causes, the usual diagnostic process, possible care methods etc., and can be presented to a patient to give them a deeper understanding of the conditions that are returned in the interview process.
 For more information, please refer to the Patient Education section.

 Stop recommendation